xTheFreeZe/wiki.marwin/FAQ.md

 There are basic plugins for VS Code and Vim.
 Also check out the <a href="https://github.com/vlang/ved">Ved</a> editor, which is written in V. It has V support built in.

-Plugins for Emacs, and other popular editors will be available soon.
+Plugins for Emacs and other popular editors will be available soon.

 V is a small and simple language, it doesn't need a powerful IDE.

 # Why "V"?

-Initially the language had the same name as the product it was created for: Volt.
+Initially, the language had the same name as the product it was created for Volt.
 The extension was ".v", I didn't want to mess up git history, so I decided to name it V :)

-Note : the ".v" extension clashes with (at least) two other known file formats : "Verilog" and "Coq" languages.
+Note: the ".v" extension clashes with (at least) two other known file formats: "Verilog" and "Coq" languages.
-This is actually unfortunate, but so is life sometimes..
+This is actually unfortunate, but so is life sometimes...
 V language will not change its extension.

 It's a simple name that reflects the simplicity of the language, and it's easy to pronounce for everyone in the world.

 Please note that the name of the language is "V", not "Vlang" or "V-Lang" etc.

-The name is not very searchable (like Go), so use #vlang on Twitter, vlang on Google etc.
+The name is not very searchable (like Go), so use #vlang on Twitter, vlang on Google, etc.

 # Any plans to implement macros?

 No, sorry.
 Macros can be really useful, but they complicate the code significantly.
-Every company, team, developer can extend the language, and it's no longer possible to jump into a new codebase and immediately understand what's going on.
+Every company, team, and developer can extend the language, and it's no longer possible to jump into a new codebase and immediately understand what's going on.

 V will have sophisticated code generation.